 Dental implants have a success rate of over 98%, and with proper care can last a lifetime.
 If you lose a tooth, don’t wait too long to seek treatment.
 Ideally, you shouldn’t wait longer than six months to have dental implant surgery.
 Any longer and you could risk bone loss.

 If you’ve lost a tooth you may wonder about the best course of treatment.
-Call us on (02) 4210 9058 to schedule an appointment to discuss your options or book a consultation online.
+Call us on (02) 4210 9058 to schedule an appointment to discuss your options or book a free consultation online.